View MapView Map

 48 hours in West Cork: the family-friendly guide

-Take the family surfing in West Cork.
+Enjoy a fun family break in West Cork.

-West Cork’s spectacular landscape holds many secret places, just ready to explore with the family.
 Make amazing memories with these great family activities in West Cork.

 Exploring Kinsale

-As the kids ask ‘are we there yet’ shortly after you leave Cork City, the answer is probably yes.
+As the kids ask ‘are we there yet’ shortly after you leave Cork city, the answer is probably yes.
 Kinsale, just a 40-minute drive from the city, is a great base for your family trip around West Cork.
-Described as ‘ridiculously pretty’ by travel writers, you’ll soon see why as you wander its colourful streetscapes, picnic on its lovely beaches or take the kids in search of dolphins or whales.
+Described as ‘ridiculously pretty’ by travel writers, you’ll soon see why as you wander its colourful streetscapes, picnic on its lovely beaches or take the kids in search of dolphins and whales.

 Charles Fort

-Even smaller children should be up for the short Scilly Walk from Kinsale Harbour along the coast to Summercove and on to the impressive Charles Fort with incredible sea views towards the Old Head of Kinsale.
-It’s the finest surviving example of a ‘star fort’ in Ireland so there’s loads to explore here and you won’t want to miss the Family Trail around the fort or the seasonal themed treasure trails.
+Even smaller children should be up for the short Scilly Walk from Kinsale Harbour along the coast to Summercove and on to the impressive Charles Fort, with incredible sea views towards the Old Head of Kinsale.
+It’s the finest surviving example of a ‘star fort’ in Ireland so there’s loads to explore here, and you won’t want to miss the Family Trail around the fort or the seasonal themed treasure trails.

 Kinsale Harbour Cruise